sameer6699/Sameer_portfolio/RENDER_DEPLOYMENT_GUIDE.md

    - Always use HTTPS in production

 3. **API Security**:
+   - CORS is configured for your frontend domain
-   - Implement rate limiting
+   - Rate limiting is enabled
-   - Add authentication if needed
+   - Input validation is in place

 ## 📊 Monitoring